JGCRI/gcam-doc/v5.1/energy.md

 | FT biofuels CCS level 1      | biomass |
 | FT biofuels CCS level 2      | biomass |

-The biomass liquids technologies include up to four "first-generation" biofuels in each region, defined as biofuels produced agricultural crops that are also used as food, animal feed, or other modeled uses (described in the [AgLU module](aglu.html)).
-The model tracks secondary feed outputs of biofuel production, as DDGS (dried distillers grains and solubles) from ethanol production, and as feedcakes from biodiesel production.
+The biomass liquids technologies include up to two "first-generation" biofuels in each region, defined as biofuels produced agricultural crops that are also used as food, animal feed, or other modeled uses (described in the [AgLU module](aglu.html)).
 Second-generation technologies consume the "biomass" or "biomassOil" commodities, which include purpose-grown bioenergy crops, as well as residues from forestry and agriculture, and municipal and industrial wastes.
 Starting in 2020, second-generation biofuels (cellulosic ethanol and Fischer-Tropsch syn-fuels) are introduced, each with three levels of CCS: none, level 1, and level 2.
 The first CCS level generally consists of relatively pure and high-concentration CO2 sources (e.g., from gasifiers or fermenters), which have relatively low capture and compression costs.
 The second CCS level includes a broader set of sources (e.g., post-combustion emissions), and incurs higher costs but has a higher CO<sub>2</sub> removal fraction.

 ## Coal to Liquids